drberg1000/LCS/README.md

 under 4\*2^30.
 If the strings are longer than this, the program will abort.
 The mpi and pthreads likely use more memory than this but don't yet have the same check.
-With MPI having the ability to run on multiple machines it's it's limits should consider this and be conditionally raised.
+With MPI having the ability to run on multiple machines it's limits should consider this and be conditionally raised.